CodelikeSaurya/Python_like_Saurya/README.md

 ## 🚀 Goal

 To become consistent, confident, and creative in Python programming.
-I want this repository to show my progress and dedication toward becoming a better coder.
+I want this repository to show my progress and dedication toward becoming a better coder

 ## 💡 Why "python-like-saurya"?